Frequently Asked Questions

 All our specialist assessment appointments will last no longer than two hours.
 You should receive a diagnosis (or not) at the end of the session.
 After the session has taken place a fully detailed assessment report will then be released which will detail our findings, conclusion and recommendations.

 9. How long will it take for me to receive my report?

 We aim to release our fully detailed assessment reports within four weeks of the appointment taking place.
 This is subject to payment being received in full (for private healthcare and self-referrals).

 The report is usually sent to the referrer (typically your General Practitioner or Private Healthcare Provider) as well as a copy sent to yourself.
 We are happy to release a copy of the report to any other health professional with your consent to do so.

 11. When/How do I pay for the appointment?

-Our preferred method of payment is by BACS, however, we do accept debit/credit card payments and cheques made payable to Axia ASD Ltd. We will invoice you after the appointment has taken place and ask that payment is made within 30 days of the date of invoice.
+Our preferred method of payment is by BACS, however, we do accept debit/credit card payments and cheques made payable to Axia ASD Ltd. A 50% deposit is required to secure the booking of your appointment.
+We will invoice you for the remainder after the appointment has taken place and ask that you make payment with 30 days.